MiguelGarciaTH/baremetal-razor/README.md

 4. ... [instalation guide](https://www.theforeman.org/introduction.html)
 5. Change /etc/hosts and replace 127.0.0.1 for the real IP: 1.2.3.4 foreman.lasige.di.fc.ul.pt (full domain if needed).
 In the end the output of ```facter fqdn``` needs to be the same as ```ping $(hostname -f)```

-Follow these instructions:

-admin / qKSHepQom85rTgFg
+6. Output from installer not used yet: admin / qKSHepQom85rTgFg

 ### supported OSes (guests)